-This is what we are aiming to do, and how we want to do it.
+This is what we want to do, and how we are going to do it

 Granby Four Streets Community Land Trust wants to create a thriving, vibrant mixed community, building on the existing creativity, energy and commitment within the community, where people from all walks of life can live, work and play.
 Our vision for Granby Four Streets is a neighbourhood which:

-We are renovating 10 houses on Cairns St - five for shared equity sale and five for affordable rent.
+We are renovating 11 houses on Cairns St - six for low cost homeownership and five for affordable rent.
 We will do this alongside other housing providers and developers, who will be bringing the remaining properties in the Four Streets neighbourhood back into use.

 Greening Granby - making spaces and places